 Q: Can I call myself a “spiritual counselor” after being ordained?

 A: At least in the USA, it can be illegal to use the words “counselor” or “counseling” in your business title if you’re not officially licensed by the state.
 You would need to look into this.
 However, calling yourself a “guide” or “advisor” should be fine.

 Q: How do I log in to Dudeism.com?

 A: There is no log in feature.
+You ordain through a simple form and your data gets stored in our database.
 If you want to check out your ordination information, it will be in the email we sent you.
 If you can’t find the email, please contact us.
 Our sister site, Abide University (www.aui.me) does have a log in feature so that you can manage your degrees.

 Q: Can I use my ordination to get out of having my hair cut or getting vaccinated or something else?

 A: Since there are no rules in Dudeism other than “don’t be a dick,” we can’t advocate on the behalf of people who want to get around rules like that.

 A: Never.
 If you want to rescind your ordination, please contact us and we’ll remove you from the database.